CleverSource/Honey/.github/CONTRIBUTING.md

 We want to keep it as easy as possible to contribute changes.
 These guidelines are intended to help smooth that process, and allow us to review and approve your changes quickly and easily.
 Improvements are always welcome!
 Feel free to [open an issue][issue-tracker] or [submit a new pull request][submit-pr].
 And finally, these are just guidelines, not rules, so use your best judgement when necessary.

-If you're new to [GitHub][github], you may want to begin with [Getting Started with GitHub](https://help.github.com/en/categories/getting-started-with-github) and Thinkful's [GitHub Pull Request Tutorial](https://www.thinkful.com/learn/github-pull-request-tutorial/).
+If you're not sure what any of that means, check out Thinkful's [GitHub Pull Request Tutorial][thinkful-pr-tutorial] for a complete walkthrough of the process.

 ## Language